-Because of their strength, durability and flow characteristics, our Johnson Screens support grid systems are widely used in hydrotreaters, desulfurizers, molecular sieves, gas sweeteners and other adsorption systems.
+Because of their strength, durability and flow characteristics, our Wedge Wire Screens support grid systems are widely used in hydrotreaters, desulfurizers, molecular sieves, gas sweeteners and other adsorption systems.

 There are multiple advantages in using our screens for demanding media retention applications: